Aditya-Tyagi-05/Next-word-Prediction-LSTM/README.md

-# ✍️ Next Word Prediction using LSTM (Shakespeare's Hamlet)
+# ✍️ Next Word Prediction using LSTM

 This is a **Next Word Prediction** web app built with **TensorFlow (LSTM)** and **Streamlit**.
 The model is trained on *Shakespeare's Hamlet* text to predict the next word based on the given input sequence.